-10.1 Purpose of compression
+8.1 Purpose of compression

-GS1 Digital Link URIs can also be used with other data carriers beyond traditional GS1 1D and 2D barcodes and EPC RFID tags.
-Such other data carriers include any data carrier that can accommodate a URL.
-These include NFC tags, regular ISO 18004 QR codes etc.

-Compression may be useful when encoding a GS1 Digital Link URI within such a non-GS1 data carrier that has limited memory capacity.
+GS1 Digital Link URIs can be used with any data carrier that can directly embed an entire URL.
+These include NFC tags, regular ISO 18004 QR codes, digital watermarks, Data Matrices, etc. Compression may be useful when encoding a GS1 Digital Link URI within a data carrier that has limited memory capacity.

-Compression results in a compressed GS1 Digital Link URI that is shorter in length and for optical data carriers such as QR codes, this may result in the ability to reduce the total count of modules, which in turn leads to improvements in the ability to read or print the QR code, particularly when the physical footprint of the QR code may be constrained.
+Compression as defined in this section results in a compressed GS1 Digital Link URI that is shorter in length.
+For optical data carriers, this should reduce the total count of modules, which in turn leads to improvements in read and print reliability, particularly when the physical footprint of the data carrier may be constrained.